Skip to main content

 To define the UID that should be used when syncing data across Events x Audience:

-1 - Open the 'Integration' page in Audience.
+1 - Open the 'Integrations' page in Audience.

 2 - From the top section, select the UID field in Events and match with its equivalent field in Audience.